Brachypteraciidae – Ground Rollers

 Pitta-like Ground-Roller Atelornis pittoides ©Ken Behrens Website

-Ground rollers share the generally crow-like size and build of the true rollers, ranging from 25 to 49 centimetres in length.
-They also hunt reptiles and large insects.
-They are more terrestrial than the Coracidae species, and this is reflected in their longer legs and shorter, more rounded wings.
+Ground rollers share the generally crow-like size and build of the true rollers, ranging from twenty-five to forty-nine centimetres in length.
+They also hunt small reptiles and large insects.
+They are much more terrestrial than the Coraciidae species, and this is reflected in their longer legs and shorter, more rounded wings.

-There are just five species of Ground Roller in the family Brachypteraciidae, all endemic to the island of Madagascar; they are listed below.
+There are just five species of Ground Roller in the family Brachypteraciidae, all endemic to the island of Madagascar.

 Species List